BUDGETUnion Budget 2021: Impact on Individual Tax payers

 (Existing Scheme)

-In addition to the above tax rates, a surcharge at applicable rates and Health & Education Cess shall be applied on the tax amount.
+In addition to the above tax rates, a surcharge at applicable rates and Health & Education Cess shall be applied to the tax amount.

 Surcharge: